 Your pets are not the only animals you have to keep out of your pool if you don’t want to spend more time cleaning it.

 Wild animals can also enter your pool any time they want without a barrier to keep them out of your pool area.

 And unlike your pets, we’re not sure you want to interact with them while they’re at your pool.
 They’re also a small chance that they could bring disease to your pool water without you knowing, so it would be best to have something to stop them from entering your pool.

 The most important reason why you should install a fence around your pool is to improve the safety and security of your family and any other living creatures that may go in your pool and drown.

 Also, pool repairs are not affordable, so it’s best to have a barrier to keep vandals or anyone who would sabotage your pool out of your property.

 To abide by the law

-In some counties and states, they require pool owners to install a fence around their pool to prevent animals and children from drowning.
+In some counties and states, they require pool owners to install a swimming pool fence to prevent animals and children from drowning.

 The most common rule here is if you have a pool that’s more than 18 inches, then you’re required to install a pool fence.